Ji-Hwan Bae Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in the league.
+- The pitching staff for the Cardinals has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Cardinals' 4.26 team ERA ranks 16th among all MLB pitching staffs.
+- The Cardinals' 4.27 team ERA ranks 16th among all league pitching staffs.

-- The Cardinals surrender the ninth-fewest home runs in baseball (58 total, one per game).
+- Cardinals pitchers combine to rank 11th in baseball in home runs allowed (61 total, one per game).

-- The Cardinals will send Flaherty (3-4) to the mound for his 12th start of the season.
-He is 3-4 with a 4.81 ERA and 58 strikeouts through 58 2/3 innings pitched.

-- His last appearance came on Saturday against the Cleveland Guardians, when the righty tossed seven innings, surrendering one earned run while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.